KomunikacjaTechnicznaVistula/jakub-buksinski/index.md

 To simplify the process, the instruction focuses exclusively on recording instruments directly to computer, without the need for a guitar/bass amplifier.
 Thus, microphone setup for recording is not discussed here.

 Rest assured, using this method doesn’t mean giving up on functionality.
-The idea is to enable you to record, mix and produce instrument tracks, to what extent - depends largely on the software you choose for it.
+The idea is to enable you to record, mix and produce instrument tracks.
+How detailed or complex your recording will be depends largely on the software you choose for the job.

 > The example provided in this guide is based on Windows 10 platform, but similar steps apply to iOS and other operating systems.